jlrd/ScheduledTaskReleasePipeline/README.md

 PS1 (Git) > Jenkins (Pipeline Job) > Jenkins Agent (Scheduled Task)

+This methodology is slightly off what I think standard usage for Jenkins is.
+My "slaves" aka (Agents) are not "building" anything but they are facilitating something.
+That something is delivering my up to the minute "schedulded task" code to a location where it can be successfuly.
+Typically that is targeted to a Agent instance that is running with credentials that will allow code to do what it needs.

+In my Scheduled Task consolidation project there many dozen of scheduled tasks running on many dozens of servers.
+After consolidation I have about 6 management hosts running all scheduled tasks that are delivered and executed from Git.
+Each of those management hosts has 2 or 3 agent instances.

 ## From

 + Scripts on file systems all over ...